rolo298github/first-custom-theme/README.md

 ##Installing Theme
-Install custom theme through Brackets program.
-Look for *Rolando Zabala II's Dark Theme* in the Bracket Add-On Extension under Themes.
+Install custom theme directly through the Brackets program.
+Look for the theme file name *Rolando Zabala II's Dark Theme* under the *Themes Tab* inside the *Extension Manager*.

 Or